carpentries-incubator/git-Rstudio-course/_episodes/03-changes.md

     - RStudio will automatically split the changes in chunks
     - chunks are defined by 10 unchanged lines between changes

+> ## `commit`  guidelines
+>
+> 1. Limit the subject message to 50 characters
+> 2. Capitalize the subject message line
+> 3. Do not end the subject message with a period
+> 4. Use the imperative mood in the subject line
+> 5. Use the body to explain what and why vs. how
+{: .callout}

 > ## Make logical commits
 >
 > 1. Make 2 unrelated changes to your R script